 Steam Machine Welcome Tour Code Appears in Steam Backend

-First-run onboarding screens for the Steam Machine have appeared in Steam's backend.
-On their own the screens prove little, but layered on top of months of SteamOS support work and earlier reservation-code changes, they point to launch-adjacent preparation rather than a placeholder.
+First-run onboarding screens for the Steam Machine appeared in Steam's backend before Valve's later public reservation and pricing update.
+On their own the screens proved little, but layered on top of months of SteamOS support work and reservation-code changes, they pointed to launch-adjacent preparation rather than a placeholder.

-Valve still has not opened Steam Machine preorders or announced pricing, but the evidence that its launch pipeline is moving keeps building.
+At publication, Valve had not opened Steam Machine preorders or announced pricing, but the evidence that its launch pipeline was moving kept building.
 On May 30, hardware leaker Brad Lynch reported that the Steam Machine's welcome tour had been added to Steam's backend, posting screenshots of onboarding screens and related code.

 A few onboarding strings would not mean much alone.
 What makes this notable is the timing.
 The new first-run screens arrive after months of SteamOS support work and after earlier storefront code referenced Steam Machine package IDs inside reservation logic.
 Together, the sequence points less to an early placeholder and more to customer-facing launch preparation.